Therapeutic Massage by Amethyst

 If you’re starting to feel old injuries flaring up again, consider myofascial release to combat the pain and regain your natural mobility.

 Pregnancy is a beautiful – but often uncomfortable – time for a woman.
 As she grows new life within her body, she experiences aches, pains, and fatigue like she’s never known.
-Fortunately for expecting women, prenatal massage helps to relieve those symptoms so that they can enjoy the miracle that is their unborn baby.
+Fortunately for expecting women, prenatal massage helps relieve those symptoms so that they can enjoy the miracle of their unborn baby.

 The Benefits of Prenatal Massage

 Massage is an important part of prenatal care.
-It not only relieves pregnancy discomfort, but it also allows your body to do what is necessary in order to keep you and your baby healthy.
+It not only relieves pregnancy discomfort but it also allows your body to do what is necessary to keep you and your baby healthy.
 Here are a few things a prenatal massage can do for you:

 • Reduce stress;